Composer-Team/Beethoven-Software/README.md

 ```

 The `start_cmd` interface allows a user to begin a kernel execution inside a functional unit.
 The only fields here
-that have a special purpose on the Composer system are `system_id`, `core_id`, and `rd`. `system_id` obviously
+that have a special purpose on the Beethoven system are `system_id`, `core_id`, and `rd`. `system_id` obviously
 determines what group of cores that a command is routed to. `core_id` as well determines which core the command is
 routed to within the system.
-Composer also has a few "special-purpose" registers that can be accessed by properly
+Beethoven also has a few "special-purpose" registers that can be accessed by properly
 setting the `rd` field.

 Before we deep-dive into `rd`, a quick node on the `expect_response` field.